Fathoming Email Headers

 The maximum total length of a text line including the CRLF is 1000 characters (but not counting the leading dot duplicated for transparency).
 RFC 821

 The majority of data that you’d want to include in an email doesn’t comply with either of these requirements.
-So, in order for you to be able to use fancy Unicode characters and attach cute cat pictures, those data need to be encoded in such a way that they can still be transmitted over SMTP.
+In order for you to be able to use fancy Unicode characters and attach cute cat pictures, those data need to be encoded in such a way that they can still be transmitted over SMTP.

 The most common values for this field are